Payment is due immediately and can be made by cash, BACS or card; we make a small surcharge to cover the card costs.

 Although the actual shooting time is frequently short, the set-up and clean-up time with photography is frequently longer.
 Most images are edited on the computer afterwards; one day’s shoot can easily need a second day to edit.

 The skills that we bring have been developed over decades.
 These skills are constantly being updated with further training and researching of ideas and approaches.

 It’s not all about the camera but good cameras help, as do the lighting and modifiers, the stands and grips, the cases and weather protection.
 We use totally up-to-date computer gear and the most modern software.
 Our technology investment runs into tens of thousands of pounds and is ongoing.
 You benefit from this when you use us.

 Being professionals we use professional services.
-We run as a VAT registered Limited company.
 We also have extensive insurance to protect both us and you.

 As things are progressing we are endeavouring to return to ‘normal.’

 I am pleased that I (we) have so far managed to avoid Covid infection as have the members of our wider household.
 I feel that we have managed this through common sense and realistic practices.
 However, on a personal basis I have no desire to either contract or spread Covid and with that in mind we continue to be vigilant and test should conditions cause any concern.

 The studio is in a low-use basement part of a shared building.

 Due to the nature of the studio it is unlikely that anyone other than myself will have used the studio itself for a couple of days prior to a headshot visit unless we are doing multiple shots in a sitting.

 As with many I am now double-vaccinated and boosted.